Donaldnaz/Infrastructure-as-code/Readme.md

-# IAM Roles and Bindings for Terraform Deployments
+# IAM Roles for Deployments
 This Terraform module manages **custom IAM roles** and **role bindings** required for deploying GCP infrastructure.
 It grants appropriate permissions to service accounts for use with Cloud Run, Cloud Functions, GKE, VPC, Vertex AI, and other key GCP services.

 ## Resources Created